 Processed for cool blue tones in the shadows and warm yellow tones in the highlights.
 Blue in the midtones makes it a cooler photo than the warm version further down.

-The biggest, and most exciting, aspect of the update is that the color grading panel has replaced the split toning panel in the Lightroom 2020 update.
+The biggest, and most exciting, aspect of the update is that the color grading panel replaced the split toning panel.
 So we now have much more advanced color grading options in Lightroom Classic.

 - Basic panel